smldlyst/Profile/README.md

 ### Heading
-Hello, I am a student hoping to find a job(data analyst) in 2023. and I am interested in using Machine Learning with statistical knowledge.
+Hello, I am a student hoping to find a job(data analyst) in 2023. and I am interested in machine learning with statistical knowledge.

 <div align = center>
   <h3> 🛠 Language 🛠 </h3>